-Many businesses in different sectors now have a bookkeeper vs accountant on whom they can rely on a time-to-time basis for accurate financial information about their business.
-But having an accountant for your business could be helpful because, in addition to handling the different kinds of paperwork and reducing your tax liability, an accountant could be a good way to help your business grow.
+Many businesses in different sectors now have a bookkeeper vs. accountant on whom they can rely on a time-to-time basis for accurate financial information about their business.
+Having an accountant for your business could be helpful because, besides handling the different kinds of paperwork and reducing your tax liability, an accountant is an excellent way to help your business grow.
 Moreover, a bookkeeper vs. an accountant could be both an advantage and an asset in elevating your business to the next level.

 What is a bookkeeper?

 Bookkeepers have to deliver accurate, current financial data about a business.
-They keep an eye on how a business is doing all the time, and their reports are often sent to managers and business owners to help them make decisions.
-A bookkeeper is a type of accountant whose main job is to keep accurate records of all purchases, sales, and other money-related transactions.
-There are several business guides on how to do bookkeeping, and there can be significant differences between a bookkeeper and an accountant in terms of the types of transactions that are accounted for and how they are recorded.
+They keep an eye on how a company is doing all the time, and their reports are often sent to managers and business owners to help them make decisions.
+A bookkeeper’s job is to keep accurate records of all purchases, sales, and other money-related transactions.
+There are several business guides on how to do bookkeeping, and there can be significant differences between a bookkeeper and an accountant with the types of transactions that are accounted for and how they are recorded.

 What is an accountant?